AnyLogic

 4. Configure your Load Balancer as you see fit using the instructions provided by the Amazon documentation.

-5. After this, manually enable the HTTPS support in the appropriate configuration file, public.json, by replacing the protocol in the value of the gatewayHost JSON field:
+5. Then manually enable the HTTPS support in the appropriate configuration file, public.json, by replacing the protocol in the value of the gatewayHost JSON field:

 {